 Where to find this presentation

 sensitivity analysis, sensitivity auditing, science for policy, impact assessment, ...

 Problems

 Science: is there a crisis?
+In science?
+In its use for policy?

+Evidence as the currency of the lobbies

+Economics and its cyclic crises of relevance (the mathiness discussion)

+Ripples from the crisis: toward a fact-less democracy?

+Causes

+De Solla Price, Ravetz, Lyotard, Mirowski

 Why Quantify?
 Quantification and trust

 Evidence based policy and its opposite

 Evidence as hypocognition & Socially constructed ignorance

-Evidence as the currency of the lobbies

-Economics and its cyclic crises of relevance

-(the mathiness discussion)

 Remedies

-Post-normal science

-NUSAP

-Sensitivity analysis

-Sensitivity auditing

-Quantitative story telling & Responsible quantification
+Post-normal science; NUSAP Sensitivity analysis; Sensitivity auditing Quantitative story telling & Responsible quantification

+The way

+Sweeping away the 'idols'

+The problem

 Is there a crisis?